-The FortiGate-6000 includes three hot-swappable power supplies in a 2+1 redundant configuration.
-At least two of the power supplies must be operating to provide power to the FortiGate-6000.
-If only one power supply is operating, only four of the FPCs will continue operating (usually the FPCs in slots 1 to 4).
+An FPC can fail because of a hardware malfunction, a software problem, or a power supply unit (PSU) failure.
+The FortiGate-6000 includes three hot-swappable PSUs in a 2+1 redundant configuration.
+At least two of the PSUs must be operating to provide power to the FortiGate-6000.
+If only one PSU is operating, only four of the FPCs will continue operating (usually the FPCs in slots 1 to 4).
+For more information about FPC failure with power loss, see AC power supply units (PSUs).